-As an employee, the legislation applied for the remote worker is the existing labour legislation [103], such as the Working Time Act (Arbeitszeitgesetz), the Work Rest Act (Arbeitsruhegesetz) and the Employee Protection Act (ArbeitnehmerInnenschutzgesetz, abbreviated ASchG).
-However, because, in particular, the location of the Homeoffice (the private home) is legally considered as an outside workplace50, the provisions relating to workplace regulations51 and the Workplace Ordinance52 (AStV) do not apply to work-from-home situations [102].
+As employees, Homeoffice workers are subject to the existing labour legislation [103], such as the Working Time Act (Arbeitszeitgesetz), the Work Rest Act (Arbeitsruhegesetz) and the Employee Protection Act (ArbeitnehmerInnenschutzgesetz, abbreviated ASchG).
+However, due to the fact that the location of the Homeoffice (the private home) is legally considered as an external workplace50, the provisions relating to workplace regulations51 and the Workplace Ordinance52 (AStV) do not apply to work-from-home situations [102].